-6 Tools to Help Fight College Freshman Depression
+6 Tools to Help Prevent Depression in College Freshman

 The start of college comes with expectation and excitement, but it also can trigger depression.
 A Michigan Medicine psychiatrist offers advice to ease the transition.

 Making the leap from high school to college is a big deal, no matter how far from home a soon-to-be freshman is headed.